xpple/wiskundewoordenboek.nl/README.md

    ```shell
    echo "WW_ENVIRONMENT=PROD" > .env
    ```
+4. Open the `main` directory as PhpStorm project, and attach `api` as project.
-4. Run the "launch API" task.
+5. Run the "launch API" task.
-5. Run the "launch main" task.
+6. Run the "launch main" task.